functionss/validatr/README.md

 If I were to contine iterating on this project, there are a handful of improvements I would make.

+* *CI/CD Pipeline.* The next thing I would want to do is setup a CI/CD pipeline using github actions, travis, or circleci.
-* More frontend validation.
-The user experience of enqueueing an asset for validation, and then not finding out the URL/path was incorrect can be frustrating.
+* *More frontend validation.* The user experience of enqueueing an asset for validation, and then not finding out the URL/path was incorrect can be frustrating.
 Reachability should be validated at the time of queueing.
-* Improve DB reads.
-Each task does an asset lookup from the db, if we were having db load issues, it might make more sense to serialize the asset record once, and pass it around between tasks.
+* *Improve DB reads.* Each task does an asset lookup from the db, if we were having db load issues, it might make more sense to serialize the asset record once, and pass it around between tasks.
+* *Alternate storage backends.* Right now image assets must be on the local filesystem, but it'd be nice pull from an object store (S3 or GCS), or even download assets from remote URLs.